rkdrnf/jira-query/README.md

 Create `predicates.json` and `.env` fitting your needs from its respective example file `predicates.example.json`, `.env.example`.

-Every predicates in predicates.json are concanated with `AND` condition
+Every predicates in predicates.json are concatenated with `AND` condition

 ```
 [